Department of Mechanical Engineering

 Undergraduate Degrees

-Learn More about Automotive Engineering Option - Mechanical Engineering BSBioengineering is the application of engineering fundamentals to the principles of biology, the life sciences, and the physical sciences.
-The result is the creation of advanced solutions to some of the most pressing biological challenges, from the environment, agriculture, and genetic engineering, to pharmaceuticals, medicine, and health care.
-This option is part of the mechanical engineering BS degree.
+Learn more about the Automotive Engineering Option - Mechanical Engineering BS programBioengineering is the application of engineering fundamentals to the principles of biology, the life sciences, and the physical sciences.

 In the mechanical and industrial engineering doctorate you'll graduate with a depth of knowledge in mechanical or industrial engineering while engaging in cutting-edge, cross-disciplinary research.

-Learn More about Mechanical Engineering MEA mechanical engineering master's degree that focuses on the in-depth examination of dynamics, robotics, nanotechnology, biomechanics, and energy systems to prepare you to enter a career in industry or research.
+Learn more about the Mechanical Engineering ME programA mechanical engineering master’s degree that focuses on the in-depth examination of dynamics, robotics, nanotechnology, biomechanics, and energy systems to prepare you to enter a career in industry or research.

-Learn More about Mechanical Engineering MSControl vibration in engineering systems and apply your knowledge to everything from consumer product development, manufacturing, aerospace systems, and more.
+Learn more about the Microsystems Engineering Ph.D. programVibration engineering helps you control vibration in engineering systems and in everything from consumer product development and design, manufacturing, aerospace and automotive systems, and more.

 The minor in mechanical engineering exposes students to the core foundations of the discipline.
 Courses help non-majors explore high-technology careers and communicate more effectively with engineers on project teams.
 The minor consists of a five-course sequence that builds on prerequisite knowledge from calculus and engineering mechanics.
 Elective courses provide additional depth of knowledge in an area of individual student interest.